hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 This section defines HPKE KDFs for eXtendable Output Functions (XOF) based on Keccak.
 SHAKE is defined as part of the SHA-3 specification {{FIPS202}}.
-The related TurboSHAKE XOFs is defined in {{!I-D.irtf-cfrg-kangarootwelve}}.
+The related TurboSHAKE XOFs are defined in {{!I-D.irtf-cfrg-kangarootwelve}}.

 The `Derive()` function for SHAKE is as follows, where `<SIZE>` is either 128 or 256: